 Equity 2 Pty Ltd v Best Price Real Estate Pty Ltd [2020]

-The case also highlighted that where a contract is sufficiently clear, a party cannot rely on ‘implied terms’ to argue the existence of a Conjunction Agreement.
-Furthermore, the first agent did not act in a way that was in breach of their duty of good faith.
+The case also highlighted that where a contract is sufficiently explicit, a party cannot rely on ‘implied terms’ to argue the existence of a Conjunction Agreement.
+Furthermore, the first agent did not act in breach of their duty of good faith.

 What Does This Mean For Agents?

-As we noted, the case demonstrates that the clarity of the contract will outweigh any ‘implied terms’.
-As such, when entering into arrangements as an agent, it’s essential to check that the terms of your contract are 100% clear as these will be referred to closely in any potential legal proceedings.
+As noted, this case demonstrates that the clarity of the contract will outweigh any claims based on ‘implied terms’.
+When entering into arrangements as an agent, it’s essential to ensure that your contract terms are unequivocal, as these will be scrutinised closely in any potential legal proceedings.

-It will determine whether or not a Conjunction Agreement arises, and consequently, whether a party will be entitled to a portion of the commission received from the relevant sale.
+It will determine whether or not a Conjunction Agreement is deemed to exist and, consequently, whether a party will be entitled to a portion of the commission received from the relevant sale.

 What Does A Conjunction Agreement Include?